monome/docs/norns/compiling.md

 we@norns:~/norns$
 ```

-if there are a bunch of changes up on github that haven't been pulled
+if there are a bunch of changes up on GitHub that haven't been pulled
 yet, this will show you a summary of changes as well.

 we also need to make sure that the submodules are all up to